amarin/query/README.md

 - supporting SELECT (and SELECT COUNT() as subset of SELECT), INSERT, UPDATE and DELETE queries;
 - supporting fields conditions to use in SELECT/UPDATE/DELETE queries;
 - supporting field and table names aliasing;
-- supporting tables JOIN's keeping syntax as close to SQL as possible;
+- supporting tables JOIN's keeping Golang syntax as close to SQL as possible;
 - provides string types to wrap table and field names constants allows to keep all definitions in single place and avoid mistypings;
 - generated queries could use either '?' or '$N' placeholders depending on your needs;
 - supporting conditionals building over single or several joined tables using complex conditions